TheGogy/echo-rs/README.md

 # <a name="intro"></a>**Echo - a simple discord music bot**

-This is an entirely self contained discord bot written in [Serenity](https://serenity-rs.github.io/serenity/current/serenity/index.html) and [Songbird](https://serenity-rs.github.io/songbird/current/songbird/index.html).
+This is an entirely self contained discord bot written in Rust, using [Serenity](https://serenity-rs.github.io/serenity/current/serenity/index.html) and [Songbird](https://serenity-rs.github.io/songbird/current/songbird/index.html).

 ## <a name="links"></a>Links
 - [Installation](#install)